Adaickalavan/paxos/FindItems/README.md

 1. **Assumptions**
    + All items have integer prices > 0 cents.
 In other words, no item is free.

-2. **Complexity**
+1. **Complexity**
     + O(itemNum * maxPrice * maxItems).
     + itemNum is the total number of items available.
     + maxPrice is the balance of the gift card.
-    + maxItem is the desired number of items to be selected.
+    + maxItems is the desired number of items to be selected.

-3. **Algorithm and data structure**
+1. **Algorithm and data structure**
-    + A modified dynamic programming solution to Knapsack problem is used.
-In classic Knapsack problem, there is only one constraint and thus a 2 dimensional matrix is used to track the progression.
-In our problem,
+    + In classic Knapsack problem, there is only one constraint and thus a 2 dimensional matrix is used to track the unconstrained variable.
+Since there are 2 constrains (total price and number of items) in our problem, the traditional solution is extended to a 3 dimensional matrix, where the second and third dimension models the constraint on price and number of items, repsectively.
-    +
+    + Only the last 2 rows of the dynamic programming matrix is needed and thus kept in memory, to reduce memory consumption.
+    + The solution will work for any positive integer `maxItems` of items to be selected.